What is Open Access?

 The potential readership of an Open Access article is far, far greater than one where the full text is restricted to subscribers.
 By increasing the number of readers, article citations grow significantly and opportunities for collaboration increase.

-Many funding bodies (for example the UK Research Councils, Wellcome Trust) will now only finance work that is published Open Access.
-You can , a searchable database and single focal point of up-to-date information concerning funders' policies and their requirements on open access, publication and data archiving.
+You can check your funder requirements via , a searchable database of up-to-date information concerning funders' policies and their requirements on open access, publication and data archiving.

 The Library Open Access team are happy to help with any questions.
 It’s best to contact the team as early as possible in the publication process, especially if your paper is acknowledging UK Research and Innovation, Wellcome Trust, Cancer Research UK or British Heart Foundation funding.